 Benefits of using green tea topically for skin.

 Controls sebum production.

-"Topical use of green tea reduces sebum production, gets rid of oiliness, and protects against acne-causing bacteria," licensed acupuncturist Antonia Balfour, LAc (who specializes in skin care), once told mbg about the best teas for acne.
-In fact, one study found that a topical 2% green tea lotion was an effective treatment for mild to moderate acne.
+"Topical use of green tea reduces sebum production5, gets rid of oiliness, and protects against acne-causing bacteria," licensed acupuncturist Antonia Balfour, LAc (who specializes in skin care), once told mbg about the best teas for acne.
+In fact, one study found that a topical 2% green tea lotion was an effective treatment for mild to moderate acne6.
 (Some even swear by the supercharged tea to get rid of a pimple overnight!)

 Helps protect against UV damage.

 Considering all acne stems from inflammation, treating a zit with green tea can help the zit appear smaller and less noticeable.
 Not to mention, "the caffeine in the tea will increase blood flow to allow more rapid healing of the blemish," says board-certified dermatologist Suneel Chilukuri, M.D., about using green tea to treat acne.